unifiedjs/unifiedjs.github.io/doc/learn/find-node.md

 ---
+authorGithub: Murderlon
+authorTwitter: Murderlon
+author: Merlijn Vos
+description: How to find a node in any unist syntax tree
 group: recipe
 index: 4
-title: Find a node
-description: How to find a node in any unist syntax tree
+modified: 2024-08-02
+published: 2020-01-10
 tags:
+  - find
   - node
+  - traverse
   - tree
-  - traverse
   - walk
-  - find
-author: Merlijn Vos
-authorTwitter: Murderlon
-authorGithub: Murderlon
-published: 2020-01-10
-modified: 2020-06-14
+title: Find a node
 ---

 ## How to find a node